DevRaahul/Frontend-Interview-Questions/README.md

 3. React Fiber
 4. Equivalent of componentShouldUpdate() life cycle method
 5. What is the use of the useId, useTransition, and useTransform hook in react.
-6. How useState works ?
-How state value persist over the component re-renders ?
+6. How does useState work?
+How does state value persist over the component re-renders?

 Redux and Middleware